davidwgillman/thesis/source/10_chapter_1.md

 Angular is a javascript framework developed and maintained by Google that is built on the idea that by extending HTML, web application developers can construct modular, declarative components that fit together to build dynamic web pages.
 Database operations are largely abstracted and the results of any AJAX calls can be bound to, and thus automatically update, any of the previously constructed, reusable DOM elements.

-[This is a very dense paragraph that calls for illustratuve examples or a figure.
+[DG: This is a very dense paragraph that calls for illustratuve examples or a figure.
 What's an example of a reusable DOM element you use that has AJAX call results bound to it, that abstracts away CRUD, and how is it implemented in a declarative way that is modular?]

 The web framework space is heavily flooded and also incredibly opinionated.
 My main criteria were that I wanted a structure that was both pluggable and maintainable, meaning I wanted every file to encapsulate only one module of logic, I needed the act of updating previously stored data to be transparent and fast, and I wanted a framework that was well maintained.

 During my research I was immediately confident that Angular would provide a stable base considering the fact that it's backed by Google and has over 50,000 stars on GitHub; however, Angular's directives and two-way data binding are what drove me to ultimately believe Angular would work well within the structure I had devised for Victor.

-[OK, I'll bite.
-What's a directive, and what's two-way binding, and where do you use it?]
+[DG: What's a directive, and what's two-way binding, and where do you use them?]

 As I mentioner earlier, Angular puts a lot of emphasis on the ability to extend HTML to create Directives, which are encapsulations of HTML and client-side javascript that allow developers to create and reuse custom elements.
 This leads to declarative markup, and means that simply by reading the HTML tags you can get a quick idea of what components do.
 Furthermore, by defining options that can be passed into directives, it's possible to create multiple similar components without an egregious reuse of code.

-[OK, now it get it better.
+[DG: OK, now I get it better.
 This should go in the first paragraph.]

 ### REST

 Victor is a hierarchically organized project composed of a few small services.

-This isn't clear: (is it your initial design?)
+[DG: This isn't clear: is it your initial design?]

 We started at a top-level, front-end service, which, to a user, provides all of the project's functionality.
 However, in order to view and manipulate data, the dashboard service needs to gather information in a parseable format.
 Historically, the dashboard and garden might be heavily coupled.
 As hardware components collected measurements they would write them to a relational or flat file database, which the dashboard would then use to gather and display information.
 Also, any commands to be executed by user input would likely entail direct access of the data collection process.

+This presents

+[DG: presented?]

-This presents [presented?] a few problems.
+a few problems.
 In order to access the data you have to be accessing the machine running the program, know the format of data storage, and have a direct connection to the data that utilizes a retrieval method suitable for that format.
 Furthermore, if anything breaks or is scheduled to be updated or modified then everything goes down.
 Lastly, gaining access through the use of any vulnerability present in the application opens the door to any and all other services involved, which means that if you find a client-side vulnerability in the user-facing dashboard then you likely have full access to the data collection process.

 This isn't a good thing.

-[Which "this"?]
+[DG: What is the antecedent of "this"?]

 Instead we can follow micro-service methodology [What's that?
 Reference?] and implement a back-end api.
 In terms of technology, this is simply a database hosted in the cloud with a small bit of marshalling code that can read and write standard HTTP requests.
 Based on what is received the code either queries or submits data to the database and returns a textual representation of what it did.

 This unattached service, however, is incredibly valuable in that it makes our applications much more robust, secure, and accessible.
 For instance, the data coming from my garden is valuable and should be made available to any number of clients to read.
 In the future I may want to create different an application that reads data from gardens that exist all over the country and compare their yield based on weather and other health indicators.
 It could also be the case that I want to create a native application that can send updates straight to my desktop.
 By creating an API using standard RESTful practices the clients that intend to read in my data don't need any previous knowledge aside from the URL of where it resides to access it.
 All modern, interconnected devices speak HTTP, meaning clients can be entirely heterogenous.